k-um-i/yt-log-visualizer/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Inside the main.py file, change the string inside 'parse_log()' to point to your exported .csv file.
+3. Inside the main.py file, change the string inside 'parse_log()' to point to your .csv file.
 4. Run the script
 ```
 python main.py